HagEstad Law Group, PLLC logo

 To establish an Arizona trust, certain prerequisites must be met:

-• Clear intent by the settlor to create a trust.
+• Documented intent by the settlor to create the trust arrangement.

 • Identification of at least one beneficiary to receive trust assets.